Table of Contents

 For other people, their sense of smell is so acute that they are bothered by things you don’t even register.

-Smells are not limited to diffusers or sprays, even the smell of certain foods can be a challenge and make people feel ill.
+Smells are not limited to diffusers or sprays and even the smell of certain foods can be a challenge and make people feel ill.
 Fragrance-free odour absorbers can help.

 You use this sense all the time, even just sitting up.
-You use it too when you move.
-Especially when you move your head.
+You use it too when you move, especially while moving your head.
 So you use your sense of balance when you sit, walk, stand, dance, or climb.

-And your balance can be challenged if you are in a moving vehicle.
-Such as a car, bus, train, boat, or plane.
-Some people are more susceptible to motion sickness.
-You might see them wearing armbands to try to prevent nausea.
+Your balance can be challenged if you are in a moving vehicle such as a car, bus, train, boat, or plane.
+Some people are more susceptible to motion sickness and you might see them wearing armbands to try to prevent nausea.
 That means there is a difference in their vestibular sense.

 People who are afraid of heights have a sense of balance that is more acute too.

 8. A new word: interoception.

 Interoception is likely a new word to you.
 It is a sense that is being newly described in recent years.
 Although it isn’t really new!

 This is your internal body sense.
 It gives you information from your nervous system and organs.
 For example, telling you about your breathing and helping to coordinate your breath.
 Additionally, it tells you if you are hungry, thirsty or if you need to use the toilet.